dylanhollohan/pocket-full-of-quotes/frontend/README.md

 # Front-end To-do (in order of priority):

+1. Separate Signup form (has username) from Login form/page.
+Fix up both css.
+2. create API layer that abstracts axios calls into a client
-1. create hello world thunks to call
+3. create hello world thunks to call
-2. call hello world thunks from login form to confirm it's connected
+4. call hello world thunks from login form to confirm it's connected
-3. create real authentication thunks to be hooked up to login buttons
+5. create real authentication thunks to be hooked up to login buttons
-4. hook up auth thunks to login form
+6. hook up auth thunks to login form
-5. Finish the Quotes state, particularly the possible actions such as getQuotesRequest, getQuotesSuccess
+7. Finish the Quotes state, particularly the possible actions such as getQuotesRequest, getQuotesSuccess

 # Getting Started with Create React App